 Where to Cruise

 Cape Town is a charming, sophisticated port with stunning scenery and endless activities, from shark-cage diving to strolling among the exotic flora at the Kistenbosch National Botanical Garden.
-I love itineraries that spend a few days here: You can access most of the city’s sites by simply walking along the waterfront, but if you’re spending a few days make sure you book a car and guide to explore Table Mountain and the wine region.
+You can access most of the city’s sites by simply walking along the waterfront, but if you’re spending a few days make sure you book a car and guide to explore Table Mountain and the wine region.

 Port most worth the trek

-In Namibia, Walvis Bay has incredible variety: Sand dunes as far as the eye can see (which you can explore by bike, 4×4, or ATV), a natural lagoon rich in unusual birdlife, and the quaint colonial German town of Swakopmund.
+In Namibia, Walvis Bay has incredible variety: Sand dunes as far as the eye can see (which you can explore by bike, 4×4, ATV, or plane), a natural lagoon rich in unusual birdlife, and the quaint colonial German town of Swakopmund.
 You’ll also want to see Luderitz, which juxtaposes colonial architecture with expansive natural rock formations that extend out into the ocean.
 No visit is complete without a stop at the once-grand Kolmanskop ghost town, which has now succumbed to the desert.
 For those in search of wildlife, nearby Halifax Island is home to a vast penguin colony, and the Luderitz Lagoon has large flocks of pink flamingos.

 If you have time to spare, select a cruise itinerary that either starts or ends in Cape Town, so that you can add a three- to four-night safari, followed by a couple of nights in Cape Town.
 If your travel time is limited, then plan a cruise that has two or three nights at sea between African ports (this is often the case between Durban and Cape Town).
 Then you can exit the ship for a mini safari, rejoining it at the next port of call.
 For instance, we can arrange for a chartered plane to whisk you to a private game reserve for three nights, while you help a team that is tagging rhinos for conservation purposes.
 To feel their soft skin and their warm breath, and to know that you’re doing something to help save them, is nothing short of amazing.